 An Post launched a new current bank account in 2017 called the “Smart Current Account”.
 Their press release called it a “game-changer” and highlighted the MoneyBack feature , claiming that customers could save €660 a year.
 That moneyback feature ended in April 2021.

-We have taken a closer look at this An Post account to find out more about the charges and the potential money back savings – but it doesn’t really look that good to us.
+We have taken a closer look at this An Post account to find out more about the charges and the potential money-back savings – but it doesn’t really look that good to us.

-On top of this there is a 60c charge for each use of an ATM or for withdrawing cash (Note – one withdrawal at the Post Office branch each week is free).
+On top of this, there is a 60c charge for each use of an ATM or for withdrawing cash (Note – one withdrawal at the Post Office branch each week is free).

-They charge 3% for non Euro purchases on their debit card – which is the highest in Ireland.
+They charge 3% for non-Euro purchases on their debit card – which is the highest in Ireland.

-- For example – you get 5% of your debit card spend at Lidl back (only if your order is over €25).
+- For example – you could get 5% of your debit card spend at Lidl back (only if your order is over €25).

-There are also moneyback offers with Elverys (8%) , Kennys Books (5%) , OutdoorLiving (5%) , Sunway (5%).
+- There were also some short-lived moneyback offers with Elverys (8%) , Kennys Books (5%) , OutdoorLiving (5%) , Sunway (5%).